symfony/symfony-docs/cookbook/bundles/best_practices.rst

 Classes that connect to the event dispatcher should be suffixed with ``Listener``.

-Exceptions classes should be stored in an ``Exception`` sub-namespace.
+Exception classes should be stored in an ``Exception`` sub-namespace.

 Vendors
 -------